krikk/hoymiles-ms-a2-to-mqtt/README.md

 # hoymiles-ms-a2-to-mqtt
-Python Script to get Data from Hoymiles Cloud for the Hoymiles MS A2 Battery System
+Python Script to get Data from Hoymiles Cloud for the Hoymiles MS A2 Battery System to MQTT Broker

 ### Installation
 <details>